hyperfra/Macroeconomic-Theory/README.md

 Infinite-Horizon

-In the first class we lay down the framework for the course's map and present the Ramsey- Cass-Koopman model.
+In the first class we lay down the framework for the course's map and present the Ramsey-Cass-Koopman model.
 We build on the Solow Model and endogenise the consumption-saving decision.
 The resulting model is known as the Ramsey-Cass-Koopman models.

 ### Learning curve